thoughtworksarts/thoughtworksarts.github.io/app/_posts/2016-08-31-introducing-heather-dewey-hagborg.markdown

 The companion spray _Replace_ obfuscates the remaining DNA; it contains 50 random DNA samples, making detection of the single unique individual DNA prohibitively complex.

-During her time at ThoughtWorks, Heather intends to begin a new body of work, currently named _Sell/Bio_, in which she will research the "histories, infrastructures, protocols and business models" that position DNA as a "commodity to be bought and sold on the open market."
+During her time at Thoughtworks, Heather intends to begin a new body of work, currently named _Sell/Bio_, in which she will research the "histories, infrastructures, protocols and business models" that position DNA as a "commodity to be bought and sold on the open market."

 {% include image file='exhibition.jpg'
    caption='_Stranger Visions_ on display at Artefact 2015 (credit [Carolien Coenen](https://www.flickr.com/photos/carolienc/15983790824/))' %}